-Every time it is required, the Makefile generator of TITAN will be called with the parameters provided on the Makefile creation attributes tab (see section 4.4.2.1).
-It is possible to indicate a Makefile updater script on the Make attributes tab (see section 4.4.2.2) that will be run on the generated Makefile.
+Every time it is required, the Makefile generator of TITAN will be called with the parameters provided on the Makefile creation attributes tab (see here).
+It is possible to indicate a Makefile updater script on the Make attributes tab (see here) that will be run on the generated Makefile.